Louis Fürnberg: Life

 In 1946, after the end of the Second World War, Fürnberg returned to Prague.
 In the two years that followed, Fürnberg was again a journalist and correspondent for several newspapers in Prague.
 In 1947, his daughter Alena was born.
 He then began to work for the Ministry of Information.
-From 1949 to 1952, he worked as a cultural attaché in the Czechoslovakian embassy in East Berlin.
+From 1949 to 1952, he worked as a cultural attaché in the Czechoslovak embassy in East Berlin.
 At the end of this period, he returned to Czechoslovakia.
 The conspicuous antisemitism of the late-Stalin era of the Soviet Union had a particularly strong effect in Czechoslovakia, under the government of Klement Gottwald.
 Fürnberg was even put under pressure to change his name to Lubomír Fyrnberg.
-This was also the time of the purge of the leadership of the Czechoslovakian Communist Party, after the Slánský trial.
+This was also the time of the purge of the leadership of the Communist Party of Czechoslovakia, after the Slánský trial.
 Several of Fürnberg's friends and acquaintances were affected by the purge, and this had an impact on Fürnberg's health.

 In 1953, Fürnberg was awarded the Julius Fucik Prize for his journalism, named for Czechoslovak journalist who was murdered by the Nazis.

-In 1954, Fürnberg, his wife and children moved to Weimar.
-There, he worked as the deputy director of the Klassik Stiftung Weimar and as the associate editor of the Weimarer Beiträge.
-In 1955 he became a member of the Deutsche Akademie der Künste.
+In 1954, Fürnberg, his wife and children moved to Weimar, then in East Germany.
+There, he worked as the deputy director of the National Research and Memorial Centres of Classical German Literature in Weimar (predecessor of Klassik Stiftung Weimar) and as the associate editor of the Weimarer Beiträge.
+In 1955, he became a member of the Academy of Arts in Berlin.
 In the same year he had a heart attack that he never fully recovered from.
-At the age of 48 he died in the night of 23 June 1957, and was buried in a grave of honour in the Historische Friedhof, Weimar after a solemn funeral.
+He died in Weimar in the night of 23 June 1957, at the age of 48, and was buried in a grave of honour in the Historical Cemetery, Weimar after a solemn funeral.
 After his death, his widow, who had worked as a radio editor for many years, led the Louis Fürnberg Archive in Weimar.
 She herself died there in January 2004 at the age of 92.

 In 1961, a memorial to Fürnberg was revealed in the Park an der Ilm.
 It was made by the sculptors Martin Reiner and Franz Dospiel.

-On the 100th anniversary of Fürnberg the "Stiftung Weimarer Klassik" (Foundation for Historical Weimar) honoured the poet with a commemorative ceremony in the city palace.
+On the 100th anniversary of Fürnberg the "Stiftung Weimarer Klassik" (Weimar Classicism Foundation) honoured the poet with a commemorative ceremony in the city palace.
 The poet's daughter, Alena, read some of her poetry, and the writer Wulf Kirsten made a speech in the poet's honour.
 At Buchenwald, the room in which Fürnberg worked was rebuilt, and can now be visited by appointment.